The center is supported by the CDC and sponsored by the American Association of Neuropathologists.

-- Identify the precise type of prion disease (sporadic, familial, or acquired) by examining the prion protein and the prion protein gene, once the diagnosis of prion disease has been established.
+- Identify the precise type of prion disease (sporadic, genetic, or acquired) by examining histopatholgy, the prion protein type, and features of the prion protein gene.

-- Report findings to caregivers in a timely fashion.
+- Report findings to healthcare providers in a timely fashion.

-- Transfer the data obtained to the Centers for Disease Control and Prevention (CDC) and the Health Departments of the individual states in order to monitor the prevalence of prion diseases in the USA and investigate possible cases in which the disease has been acquired from other humans or from animals.
+- Transfer the data obtained through our activities to the CDC and the State Public Health Departments in order to monitor the incidence of prion diseases in the USA and investigate possible cases in which the disease has been acquired from other humans or from animals.